Accredited by the Irish Institute of Radiographers and Radiation Therapists.

 For more information on international students please click here.

 Please ensure that you have read attached course information, the requirements and guidelines prior to commencing the online application process.

-Closing date for receipt of applications for the programme commencing September 2021 is: Friday 16th July 2021
+Closing date for receipt of applications for the programme commencing September 2023 is Friday, 18th August 2023.

 Please quote your application number in all correspondence in connection with your application and ensure that it is on any documentation submitted.